 |Total time||1 hour, 15 minutes|

 While the squash roasts, apple cider is reduced on top of the stove to a syrupy consistency.
-When the two ingredients are combined, the result may be the best winter squash you've ever enjoyed.
-The glazed squash tastes rich and buttery, an almost magical enhancement of the sweet butternut flavors.
+When the two are combined, the result just may be the best winter squash you've ever had!

-- Preheat the oven to 350 F degrees.
-Lightly oil a half sheet pan (preferred) or a large shallow roasting pan.
+Preheat the oven to 350 degrees F. Lightly oil a sheet pan or a large shallow roasting pan.

-- Peel the squash; a sharp swivel-bladed vegetable peeler will do the job.
+Peel the squash—a sharp swivel-bladed vegetable peeler will do the job.
 Slice the squash in half and scoop out the fibers and seeds.
-Cut into 1/2 inch cubes.
+Save the seeds to roast for a crunchy treat!
+Then, cut squash into 1/2 inch cubes.

-- Transfer the squash to a serving bowl.
-Our the apple cider reduction over the squash, toss gently, and serve.
+Transfer the squash to a serving bowl.
+Pour the apple cider reduction over the squash, toss gently, and serve.